How to Know What Size Dining Table to Buy

 How Many People Do You Want to Seat?

 The next step is to figure out how many guests you'll be seating.
 We recommend starting with the number of people you seat on a daily basis, as well as how frequently you have guests.
 Each diner will require roughly 2 feet of space as a general guideline, although this may vary if you have oversized chairs.
 Consider our extendable tables if you anticipate having additional guests or just to have the option to change the length.
-Some tables, like our Pathway Extendable Table, offer storage for up to 2 leaves, making it a great space-saving option.
-So you can enjoy the regular seating while easily extending the table when necessary.
+Some tables, like our Pathway Extendable Table (pictured above), offer storage for up to 2 leaves, while others can store up to 4 leaves, making it a great space-saving option.
+So, you can enjoy the regular seating while easily extending the table when necessary.

 Dining Table Size Based on Seating

-To dine comfortably, each person needs approximately 24 inches wide (61cm) of seating space for a typical dining table - like a round table.
+To dine comfortably, each person needs approximately 24 inches wide (61cm) of seating space for a typical dining table - including round tables.
 Of course, this varies based on the type of chairs, but this is a rough estimate.
 Consider extending the seating allowance to 28–30 inches (71–76cm) for more elbow room, especially if you have chairs with armrests or wide seats.

-Though standard width is considered to be 42” on a rectangular table, we recommend a 48” width for the most comfortable seating arrangement.
+Though standard table width is usually 42” on a rectangular table, we recommend a 48” width for the most comfortable seating arrangement.
 This enables you to place food in the center of the table for easy reach.
 It also typically does not change the overall space your tables and chairs take up in a room.
-There are design considerations that may indicate the need for a 42” and space limitations that may push you narrower yet.
+There are design considerations that may indicate the need for a 42” width and space limitations that may push you narrower yet.
 We work with you to design the table to meet your space and aesthetic needs.

 Table Shape